View all results

 Endorsements

 Are we more than our memories?
 Karen Martin shares her journey to focus on a person, not a disease; a loved one living with memory loss, not a dementia victim; and a friend’s present and future, not just her fading memories.
-Walk with an English teacher committed to help an older Christian teacher–friend retain personhood through Dementia by understanding what her friend feels and desires.
-This book will be a fount of wisdom for anyone who cares for a friend with Dementia.
+This book will be a fount of wisdom for anyone who cares for a friend with dementia.

 Dave Deuel, Senior Research Fellow, the International Disability Center; Catalyst for Disability Concerns, the Lausanne Movement; co–author, ‘Disability in Mission: The Church’s Hidden Treasure’